 By Train.
 The nearest railway station is the Karmali Railway Station (KRMI).
 It is well connected with other Indian cities.
 From the station, you can take a taxi or some other local means of transportation available.

 By Road.
 If you are residing in nearby regions, then you can consider travelling via road networks as well.
-As the roadways are well-maintained, you won’t be experiencing any kind of hassle in your journey.
+As the roadways are well-maintained, you won’t experience any hassle in your journey.
 For travelling, you can consider boarding state-run/private buses, hiring taxis or drive your own vehicle here.